marcinjahn/technology-notebook/src/docs/programming/javascript/angular/directives.md

 </ng-template>
 ```

 This is the "raw" version of `ngIf`.
-It owuld actually work if we placed it in
+It would actually work if we placed it in
 an app.

 ::: tip Star